 From as early as the 15th century there are Adams to be found in Longhoughton.
 The “enclosure” of common land here began in 1613, not without dispute from the tenants, with further tranches following in 1674, 1726 and 1807.
-By 1696 Edward Adams is now the Copyhold tenant (See note) of 12 of the 27 farms in Longhoughton township, and the freeholder of land in Alnmouth and South Acton near Felton.
+By 1696 Edward Adams was the Copyhold tenant of 12 of the 27 farms in Longhoughton township, (See note) and the freeholder of land in Alnmouth and South Acton near Felton.

-The History of Northumberland, Volume II, by Edward Bateson published in 1895 holds a wealth of information about this family and he illustrates how farmers from these humble beginnings can grow to farm large acreages and own large land holdings.
-He very kindly also includes the pedigree of the Adams family of Longhoughton, which has proved very useful in disseminating an old Smith family legend.
-This particular Smith family is not the same “strain” as the tenant farmers of Longhoughton, but is however connected through the marriages and inter-marriages with the Sibbit family of North Northumberland, and this is where it gets very complicated indeed.
+The History of Northumberland, Volume II, by Edward Bateson published in 1895 holds a wealth of information about this family and illustrates how farmers from these humble beginnings came to farm large acreages and own large land holdings.
+He also very kindly includes the pedigree of the Adams family of Longhoughton, which has proved very useful in disseminating an old Smith family legend.
+This particular Smith family is not the same “strain” as the tenant farmers of Longhoughton, but is however also connected through the marriages and inter-marriages with the Sibbit family of North Northumberland, and this is where it gets very complicated indeed.

 In a copy of a Smith family tree handwritten circa 1877 appeared a rather curious statement that has been transcribed and reads:-